OpenEnergyDashboard/DesignDocs/simplifyOptions/fewerOptions.md

 ![map graphic page options](./mapPageOptions.png)

 The other pages do not have options so they are unchanged.
+This is [issue #900](https://github.com/OpenEnergyDashboard/OED/issues/900).

 ## React hooks